 The aim of the project is to replace diesel multiple units in regional service.
 This new propulsion technology and the green hydrogen will reduce local carbon emissions to zero.
 Trial operation between Tübingen, Horb and Pforzheim is planned to start in 2024.

 We are also advancing climate friendly transport on the roads, for example in North Friesland.
-There, the DB subsidiary Autokraft is putting into service two buses that run on hydrogen fuel cells in a pilot project established in the regions of Niebüll and Husum.
+There, the DB subsidiary Autokraft is operating two local emission-free buses that run on hydrogen fuel cells in a pilot project in the regions of Niebüll and Husum.
 The buses come from the Portuguese manufacturer CaetanoBus and should have a range of up to 400 kilometers.
-The green hydrogen for this pilot is produced from wind power.
-The buses can refuel at publicly accessible hydrogen filling stations.
+The green hydrogen for this pilot is produced from surplus wind power.
+The buses can refuel at two publicly accessible hydrogen filling stations.
 This project has been given the name "eFarm".